 Itemized Deductions

-Due to several related provisions in the TCJA, generally effective for 2018 through 2025, more individuals claim the standard deduction in lieu of itemizing deductions.
+Due to several related provisions in the TCJA, generally effective through 2025, more individuals claim the standard deduction in lieu of itemizing deductions.
 It has also increased the importance of planning the timing of certain itemized deductions for some taxpayers.

 For instance, you may want to “bunch” charitable donations in a year you expect to itemize deductions.
 (There is more on charitable deductions below.)
 Similarly, you might adjust the timing of certain medical expenditures to provide the maximum medical deduction.
 The deduction for those expenses is limited to the excess above 7.5% of your adjusted gross income (AGI).
-If it is not likely that you will be deducting medical and dental expenses in 2023, you might choose to postpone non-emergency expenses to 2024.
+If it is not likely that you will be deducting medical and dental expenses in 2024, you might choose to postpone non-emergency expenses to 2025.

-Tip: The standard deduction for 2023 is generally $13,850 for single filers and $27,700 for joint filers and will be $14,600 and $29,200, respectively, in 2024. (an additional $1,850 standard deduction is allowed for a taxpayer age 65 or older.)
+Tip: The standard deduction for 2024 is generally $14,600 for single filers and $29,200 for joint filers and will be $15,000 and $30,000, respectively, in 2025. (an additional amount is allowed for taxpayers age 65 or older.)

-YEAR-END MOVE: If you come out ahead by itemizing, you may want to accelerate certain deductible expenses into 2023.
+YEAR-END MOVE: If you come out ahead by itemizing, you may want to accelerate certain deductible expenses into 2024.
 For example, consider the following possibilities.

 • Donate cash or property to a qualified charitable organization (see more below).